global-asp/asp-source/en/0096_rainbow-visits-the-village.md

 the sky.

 ##
-Kobole said, “It is a
+Kobole said, "It is a
 beautiful cloth hanging
-from the sky.”
+from the sky."
 Neno
-said, “No!
+said, "No!
 I think
 someone is pouring
-paint from the sky.”
+paint from the sky."

 ##
 Some people agreed